khushboo20060/Prediction-of-RNA-interacting-residues-in-protein-sequences/README.md

 README.md     			: This file provide information about this package

-prog            		: This folder contains all the models

 pprint2.py 			: Main python program

 example_output_AAB.txt		: Example output file in csv format for job 1, i.e. AAB based model